HewlettPackard/oneview-redfish-toolkit/README.md

 DMTF's Redfish is an open industry standard specification and schema that specifies a RESTful interface and utilizes JSON and OData to help customers integrate solutions within their existing tool chains.

+HPE OneView 4.0 version or above is required.

+> In order to integrate properly with OneView, the OneView API 600 is required to be supported by OneView instance.

 ## Installation

 ### Requirements